Meukek District

 • BITRA Indonesia Foundation

 BITRA Indonesia, formally known as the Indonesian Rural Skills Development Foundation (YABITRAPI)'s history is rooted in its commitment to assisting underprivileged and marginalised populations in rural areas.
-Founded by five young individuals—Soekirman, Wahyudhi, Sabirin, Swaldi, and Listiani—BITRA Indonesia embarked on its journey of rural human resource development activities in North Sumatra in 1986.
 Originally established as a "paguyuban" (an association without a legal entity), BITRA Indonesia later transformed and officially registered itself as a Foundation in 1992.
 Furthermore, in 2019, BITRA Indonesia received official recognition through the Decree of the Minister of Law and Human Rights of the Republic of Indonesia.
-BITRA Indonesia's status as a social, non-profit institution aligns it with the international categorization of Non-Governmental Organizations (NGOs), reflecting its dedication to serving the needs of rural communities and marginalised individuals in Indonesia.
+BITRA Indonesia's status as a social, non-profit institution aligns it with the international categorisation of Non-Governmental Organizations (NGOs), reflecting its dedication to serving the needs of rural communities and marginalised individuals in Indonesia.

 We use cookies for analytics to improve your browsing experience